OPERATE AND MAINTAIN AUXILIARY SYSTEMS

 Vessels over 400 Gross Tonnage are allowed to discharge oily bilges into the sea if certain strict conditions are met.
 To comply with these conditions, vessels must be fitted with oily water discharge monitoring equipment, oily water separators and sludge holding tanks.
 Penalties for breach of pollution regulations are very high.

-For vessel less than 35 metres in length, pumping systems should be surveyed as follows:
+For vessel less than 35 metres in length pumping systems a typical survey is as follows:

 Annual Survey: Operational test of bilge pumps, bilge alarms and bilge valves.
 General examination of machinery installation.
 Inspection of all pipe arrangements.